touchlab/KaMPKit/README.md

 ## Sanity Check

-At this point, you should be able to build Android and iOS apps.
-If you cannot build, you need to get help.
-This sample app is configured to run out of the box, so if it's not working, you have something wrong with your build setup or config.
-Please reach out to us or the Slack grould mentioned above.
+At this point, you should be able to build Android and iOS apps. **If you cannot build, you need to get help.** This sample app is configured to run out of the box, so if it's not working, you have something wrong with your build setup or config.
+Please [reach out to us](CONTACT_US.md) or the Slack group mentioned above.

-### 3 Walk Through App
+### 3) Walk Through App

 Take a walk through the app's code and libraries included.
 Make changes, recompile.
 See how it works.

 [GENERAL_ARCHITECTURE](docs/GENERAL_ARCHITECTURE.md)

-### 4 Background Education
+### 4) Background Education

 If the app is building, it's a good time to take a break and get some background information.